Jama Mosque, Ahmedabad

 The Jama Masjid was the fifth mosque structure built during Ahmed Shah I's reign.
-The prior mosques had either been modest in size or were for private use.
-The Jama Masjid was the complete opposite of its predecessors in that it was a large, grandiose structure.
+Earlier mosques had either been modest in size or intended for private use.
+The Jama Masjid differed significantly from its predecessors in that it was a large, grandiose structure.
 The mosque complex has a large paved courtyard that can be entered from three different directions.
 The courtyard has an ablution tank in the middle.
-The west side of the building is home to the prayer hall.
+The prayer hall is located on the west side of the building.
 The entire mosque is emblematic of what came to be known as Gujarat style architecture.

 Location

 The Jama Masjid of Ahmedabad was probably the largest mosque in the Indian subcontinent built in this period.
 It lies in the centre of the old walled city.
 The northern wall of the mosque lies along a processional way.
 Designed as part of a major plan desired by Sultan Ahmed Shah I, the mosque is located north of the processional axis that runs from the Maidan-i Shah at the door with three arches, Teen Darwaza.
 One enters the mosque from the north using a staircase.
 To the east of the mosque is the Badshah-ka-Hazira, also known as the Tomb of Ahmad Shah.
 This is the tomb of Ahmad Shah I, his son, and grandson.
 The tomb used similar architectural styles as the Jama Mosque even though it was started after the completion of the mosque.
 Some similar architectural features include the use of multiple domes, enclosed columned courts, and pierced screen walls.
 Although the tomb did not use any novel architectural features, it was the first of its kind in Ahmedabad.
-Nearby are the graves of the queens and the other wives of the Sultan Ahmad Shah I, which is called the Rani no Hajiro or Hazira.
+Nearby are the graves of the queens and other wives of Sultan Ahmad Shah I, which is called the Rani no Hajiro or Hazira.
 This tomb used a similar architectural style to the Tomb of Ahmad Shah.